NURP 410: Getting Started with Library Research

 CINAHL has a large collection of articles in the nursing and allied health fields, but it doesn't include everything.
 Adding other databases allows you to search a wider collection of sources at the same time.

-In CINAHL, click the link above the first search box that says Choose Databases.
+In CINAHL, click the link above the first search box that says Searching: CINAHL Complete.

 Check Academic Search Ultimate and Medline.
-Click OK.
+Click Select.

 You're now searching CINAHL, Academic Search Ultimate, and Medline simultaneously!